JavierBaltar/ansible-servicenow-integration/README.md

 ## Getting Started

-In short, you have to create the Ansible AWX endpoint and a workflow as shown below (you can also add approvals, permissions, notification, etc):
+In order to run AWX playbooks from ServiceNow you have to create the Ansible AWX endpoint and a workflow as shown below

 ## Workflow
-### Create ServiceNow AWX endpoint
+#### Create ServiceNow AWX endpoint
 The workflow is just running a "hello world" playbook but it can trigger any playbook available.

 ![](servicenow-workflow.png)

-### Order your request
+#### Order your request
 ![](servicenow-order.png)

-### AWX Playbook is executed
+#### AWX Playbook is executed
 ![](servicenow-awx.png)

 ## Related